Simplify your stack and build anything. Or everything.

 findManyBoolean to denote if this hook is running against finding one, or finding many within the afterRead hook.

-operationA string relating to which operation the field type is currently executing within.
+operationThe name of the operation that this hook is running within.
 Useful within beforeValidate, beforeChange, and afterChange hooks to differentiate between create and update operations.

-previousSiblingDocThe sibling data of the document before changes being applied, only in beforeChange and afterChange hook.
+previousSiblingDocThe sibling data of the Document before changes being applied, only in beforeChange and afterChange hook.

 previousValueThe previous value of the field, before changes, only in beforeChange and afterChange hooks.